-The New York State Department of Transportation has a Safety System and Optimization team (SSO) with expertise in highway safety and system optimization.
-The multi disciplinary team is comprised of members from various areas within the Department.
-SSO teams are responsible for the following:
+The New York State Department of Transportation formed a Safety System and Optimization team (SSO) with expertise in highway safety and system optimization.
+The multi disciplinary team is comprised of members from various Division and Regional Offices including Safety Programs Management and Coordination Bureau, System Optimization Bureau, Local Programs Bureau, Office of Modal Safety and Security, Policy and Planning Division, Office of Transportation Maintenance and Office of Design.
+The SSO team is responsible for the following:

-- Providing long term guidance on safety and system optimization to ensure consistency with program update strategies; - Providing clarification and guidance to the 11 NYSDOT regions; - Developing technical guidance for safety strategies described in the program update; - Developing support materials for NYSDOT Regions in preparing safety program proposals; - Prioritize capital program projects; and - Monitoring programs and projects to ensure safety goals are met.
+- Providing long term guidance on safety and system optimization to ensure consistency with program update strategies; - Providing clarification and guidance to the 11 NYSDOT regions; - Developing technical guidance for safety strategies described in the program update; - Developing support materials for NYSDOT Regions in preparing safety program proposals; - Reviewing safety program proposals and prioritizing capital program projects; and - Monitoring regional programs over the life of the program to ensure safety and optimization goals are met.